Monday, September 26, 2011

 Which brings me to this...

 I used one of the free postcard templates at the online printing resource Vistaprint.com to create it.
 It's fast, easy and quite affordable.
-(Try the link vistaprint.com/twitter for more savings, I got an enormous discount that way).
+(Try vistaprint.com/twitter for more savings, I got an enormous discount that way).

 The plan is to hand deliver these to specific neighbors when I take Bear Trick or Treating.
 We are being quite selective about who gets them because, obviously, they're full of our private contact information.